JesperGlas/py-solar/README.md

 # solarpy
-Learning project for OpenGL and REST API in Python
+Learning project for OpenGL and REST API in Python.

+Credit to *Lee Stemkoski, Michael Pascale* and their book **Developing Graphics Frameworks with Python and OpenGL** as well as *Alexander Vasiliev* who made it so much easier to find errors due to his [repository](https://github.com/ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021.git)